tykling/tykdnscheck/README.md

 tykdnscheck
 ===========

-Simple authorative DNS server designed to return info on the recursive server that asked it, rather than normal DNS data.
+Simple authorative DNS server designed to return the IP of the client (likely your configured recursive DNS server) that asked it, rather than normal DNS data.
 Written in Python.